krestfield/docs/certdog/create_local_certificate_issuer.md

 Click **Create**

-The Extensions and CRL Generation options can be edited later if required
+(The Extensions and CRL Generation options can be edited later if required)

 **Notes on the CRL Filename and CRL Distribution Points**

 A CRL must be available at the location(s) specified in the CRL Distribution points.
-You must therefore ensure that the CRL generated at the location specified by CRL Filename is either the location the CDP references or is  copied to this location
+You must therefore ensure that the CRL generated at the location specified by CRL Filename is either the location the CRL Distribution Point references, or is  copied to this location

 One option is to use the certdog web server to host this CRL.
 To do this perform the following steps: